Constitution and Flying Rules 2019

 If a member is flying multiple kits in the final they will be allowed the opportunity to fly them in any order but only on the day.
 Example [if flying old birds in morning and young birds at night on the same day kits can be swapped over]

-- At liberation a reasonable time should be allowed for birds to become airborne.
+At liberation TEN MINUTES ONLY should be allowed for birds to become airborne.
 There should be no restriction to the methods employed to ensure birds become airborne, BUT positively NO INTERFERENCE will be allowed once the birds are on the clock.

-- If a kit should fly out of sight of the judge, the birds may be taken off the clock for a total aggregate time of 10 MINUTES at the judge’s discretion.
-Any time taken ‘off the clock’ by the judge will be counted as part of the duration of the fly time, i.e. birds having flown for 5 minutes and also 10 minutes off the clock have flown for the minimum 15 minutes to avoid penalty points.
+If a kit should fly out of sight of the judge, the birds may be taken off the clock for a total aggregate time of 10 MINUTES at the judge’s discretion.
+Any time off the clock will be counted in the duration of the fly time, i.e. birds having flown for 5 minutes and also 10 minutes off the clock have flown for the minimum 15 minutes to avoid penalty points.